Beckum Law – Birmingham, Alabama Employment Law Attorney

 Race/national origin discrimination: these claims including disparate treatment and disparate impact, hiring and promotion decisions based on race or ethnicity, and racial/ethnic jokes or slurs;

-Disability discrimination (ADA), including discrimination cases involving the Family and Medical Leave Act (FMLA) and the failure to make reasonable accommodations for a disability;
+Disability discrimination (ADA): these discrimination cases often involve the failure to make reasonable accommodations for a disability or a hostile work environment related to the employee’s disability;

-Religious discrimination: claims include making hiring, promotion and disciplinary decisions based on religion (such as discriminating against Muslim workers), and refusing to allow employees to follow normal religious practices;
+Religious discrimination: These claims include making hiring, promotion and disciplinary decisions based on religion (such as discriminating against Muslim workers), and refusing to allow employees to follow normal religious practices;

 Unpaid protected leave discrimination (FMLA), including not being granted job protection or being treated differently after returning from leave;